-Just know that it can take up to a week or two for softer skin to reveal itself.
-Also, Dr. Shainhouse cautions that this product can irritate sensitive skin types—so if it stings, be sure to rinse it off early.
+From there, know that it can take up to a week or two for softer skin to reveal itself.
+Also, Dr. Shainhouse cautions that this product can irritate sensitive skin types.
+If your foot peel stings, be sure to rinse it off early.

 I’ve tried a handful (footful?) of treatments from other brands, but have found the most success with Dermora foot peels.

-For another targeted foot treatment, Dr. Brenner recommends soaking your feet two to three times per week.
+Dr. Brenner recommends another pro tip to fix cracked feet: Soaking them two to three times per week.

 Now that you have a fresh canvas to work with, it’s time to moisturize.
 Since the skin on your feet is much thicker than that on your body or face, a targeted foot lotion is your best bet.

 Dr. Shainhouse and Dr. Splichal both recommend products that contain urea, which has water-binding properties to hydrate and soften skin.
-Also keep your eye out for emollient ingredients, such as shea butter and colloidal oatmeal.
+Also, keep your eye out for emollients such as shea butter and colloidal oatmeal.

 For best results, moisturize your feet once or twice daily.

 Tip: Since we know that water binds to water, aim to slather on foot lotion while your skin is still damp after showering.
-Then, to go the extra mile, both doctors also recommend wrapping your feet in plastic wrap and wearing socks overnight to really lock moisture in.
+Then, to go the extra mile, both doctors also recommend wrapping your feet in plastic wrap and wearing socks overnight to seriously lock in moisture.

 5. Upgrade Your Footwear

-Since we learned that poor support and the wrong choice of footwear can cause dry feet, it may be time rethink your footwear.
+Since we learned that poor support and the wrong choice of footwear can cause dry feet, it’s probably time to rethink your footwear.

 “Wear protective barriers and supportive, well-fitting shoes in order to prevent recurrences,” Dr. Shainhouse advises.
-“These include wearing sweat-absorbent socks and avoiding wearing flip flops, sandals, and sling-back shoes,” when possible.
+If and when possible, she recommends:

 Additionally, Dr. Brenner suggests padding your shoes with soft, cushioned inserts.
 She says they can help with shock absorption and alleviating pressure from the foot.

-All in all, if you’re committed to fixing your dry feet for good, Dr. Brenner advises that the best way to approach it is to follow a dedicated regimen like you would for your face.
+All in all, if you’re committed to fixing cracks and dry feet for good, Dr. Brenner advises that the best way to approach it is to follow a dedicated regimen like you would for your face.